Our 2024 Guide for Consumers Shopping for the Best Dental Insurance in North Carolina

 - Discount dental plans and cards

 Traditional dental insurance is similar to medical insurance.
 In exchange for the payment of a monthly premium, an enrollee receives coverage for a predetermined list of services.
-For a HMO (a dental health maintenance organization) insurance plan, the enrollee must obtain dental care from a dentist (or related specialist like an oral surgeon) belonging to the HMO's network.
+For an HMO (a dental health maintenance organization) insurance plan, the enrollee must obtain dental care from a dentist (or related specialist like an oral surgeon) belonging to the HMO's network.
 Out-of-network care is typically not covered.
 A dental preferred provider organization (PPO) insurance plan, in contrast, does have out-of-network coverage but at higher out-of-pocket costs for the enrollee.

 Indemnity plans do not have a network so the enrollee can use whichever dentist he or she prefers.
 However, an indemnity plan does not work like insurance.
 The enrollee pays for dental care at the time of service and then receives a reimbursement for the indemnity plan.
 Moreover, the reimbursement level is fixed regardless of what the dentist charges so there can be a considerable difference between what the dentist charges for care and what the indemnity plan pays.

 A dental discount program has some similarities with the previous two options discussed.
-Like a HMO plan, it employs a network of dentists.
+Like an HMO plan, it employs a network of dentists.
 Like an indemnity plan, it is not insurance but a different form of dental benefits.

-NC Premiums as low as $8.95
+NC Premiums as low as $12.95

 An examination of two dozen North Carolina dental plans found premiums as low as $8.95 a month for a sole enrollee, and as high as $96.84.
 Premiums were higher for families, since each enrollee increased the cost of monthly coverage.
 The least expensive option in the study was the discount program Careington 500 Series Dental Savings.
 The most expensive was an indemnity plan that combined dental benefits with vision benefits, the Nationwide Classic 2000 + VSP Premium.
 The remainder of the plans whose data was available for study were PPO plans.
 The average premium across all 24 plans, including the dental discount program, was $44.20 for single coverage (rate quotes were obtained for a 33 year-old sample applicant).
 13 of the 24 plans in the study had monthly premiums below the $44.20 average.